onefrankguy/frankmitchell.org/posts/the-quick-easy-way-to-version-chef-roles.md

 things that will change are the things you expect to change.

 You're not entirely done though.
 There's still the problem of all the other cookbooks.
-The ones that expect that JSON role to exist.
+The ones that expect that JSON web server role to exist.

 ## Searching for role cookbooks ##